FAU-LAP/NOMAD-CAMELS/README.md

 # Changelog

+### 1.5.1
+Fixes:
+- samples can now be deleted again

 ## 1.5.0 metadata structuring
 Features:
 There is a new data output structure, making it clearer to understand, mostly consistent with old versions.